 Tax Aware Investing

-Knowing the tax effects of different types of investments also allows us to generate better after-tax returns in your account.
-For example, exchange-traded funds match gains and losses within their portfolios which can reduce the capital gains generated to investors.
-Some mutual fund managers consider the tax effects of their holdings while others do not.
+Knowing the effects of different types of investments also allows us to generate better after-tax returns in your account.
+For example, exchange-traded funds match gains and losses within their portfolios, reducing investors’ capital gains.
+Some mutual fund managers consider the effects of their holdings while others do not.

-Clients have a range of tax concerns.
+Clients have a range of concerns.
 For some high-income investors, the purchase of municipal bonds may be advantageous.
 We can analyze whether non-Maine municipal bonds may be more tax-effective than Maine municipal bonds.